OctopusDeploy/blog/blog/2021-05/deploying-to-websphere-liberty/index.md

 For Java-based applications, Octopus Deploy includes specific steps to deploy to Tomcat and Wildfly (JBOSS).
 Those are the two most popular options but there are more web server technologies available.

 Web servers such as Payara and IBM WebSphere Liberty will automatically deploy an application once it's placed in a specific folder.
-For those, writing a template for that specific server type isn't necessary.
+Writing a template for those specific server types isn't necessary.

 In this post, I'll demonstrate how to deploy the PetClinic application to an IBM WebSphere Liberty web server.